edjohna/Cyclistic/README.md

 ## Ask
 ### Business Task
 My manager has assigned me a specific responsibility of examining the contrasting usage patterns between annual members and casual riders of Cyclistic bikes.
+Additionally, I am responsible for devising strategies to convert casual riders into annual members.

 ## Prepare
 ### Data Source